-The simulation results shown in Figure 15 suggest that our rational theory of strategy selection learning can capture the qualitative changes in children's use of addition strategies observed by Svenson and Sjöberg (1983): Our simulation captures the transient rise and fall of accurate but effortful addition strategies, the shift toward the more efficient Min strategy, and the eventual transition toward the predominant use of the Retrieval strategy.
-Comparing the predictions of our model with those of the SCADS model (see Figure 15) suggests that both models capture the same developmental trends about equally well.
-Furthermore, like the SCADS model, rational metareasoning also captures the gradual increase in children's performance (see Figure 16A) and the transfer from simple addition problems with summands ranging from 1 to 5 to more challenging addition problems with one addend above 20 and the other addend below 5.
-As shown in Figure 16B, rational metareasoning predominantly selected the most accurate and the most efficient approach, namely the Min strategy, to solve the challenge problems even though it had never encountered any of those problems before.
+The simulation results shown in Figure 15 suggest that our rational theory of strategy selection learning can capture the qualitative changes in children's use of addition strategies observed by Svenson and Sjöberg (1983): Our simulation captures the transient rise and fall of accurate but effortful addition strategies, the shift toward the more efficient Min strategy, and the eventual transition towards the predominant use of the Retrieval strategy.
+Comparing the predictions of our model with those of the SCADS model (Figure 15) suggests that both models capture the same developmental trends about equally well.
+Furthermore, like the SCADS model, rational metareasoning also captures the gradual increase in children's performance (see Error!
+Reference source not found.A) and the transfer from simple addition problems with summands ranging from 1 to 5 to more challenging addition problems with one addend above 20 and the other addend below 5.
+As shown in Error!
+Reference source not found.B, rational metareasoning predominantly selected the most accurate and the most efficient approach, namely the Min strategy, to solve the challenge problems even though it had never encountered any of those problems before.